Community > Live > About Memphis

 Memphis is known as America's Aerotropolis because of the city’s central location and major industries.

-The Memphis International Airport has 154 daily departures, direct flights to 53 destinations, four major airlines, 13 commuter airlines and four runways.
-The Memphis International Airport is one of seven Delta hubs in the United States.
+The Memphis International Airport has 83 daily departures, direct flights to 37 destinations, 6 major airlines, 13 commuter airlines and four runways.

 Memphis is the third largest rail center in the nation behind Chicago and St. Louis.
 Memphis is also one of four cities in America with five Class I railroads.
 The railroads are BNSF, Canadian National, CSX, Norfolk Southern and Union Pacific.